 The 65816, on the other hand, with its segmentation into 256 possible 64K banks, requires a 24-bit address to specify any fixed location within its address space.
-However, the same opcodes that generated sixteen-bit absolute addresses on the 6502 and 65C02 generate 24-bit addresses on the 65816 by concatenating the value of the data bank register with the sixteen-bit value in the operand field of the instruction.
+However, the same opcodes that generate 24-bit addresses on the 65816 by concatenating the value of the data bank register with the sixteen-bit value in the operand field of the instruction.
 (Instructions that transfer control, to be discussed in Chapter 8, substitute the program bank register value for the data bank register value.)